Ayutthaya Kingdom: Ranking of social classes

-Outside this system to some extent were the sangha (Buddhist monastic community), which all classes of men could join, and the overseas Chinese.
-Wats became centers of Thai education and culture, while during this period the Chinese first began to settle in Thailand and soon began to establish control over the country's economic life.

-The Chinese were not obliged to register for corvée duty, so they were free to move about the kingdom at will and engage in commerce.
-By the 16th century, the Chinese controlled Ayutthaya's internal trade and had found important places in civil and military service.
-Most of these men took Thai wives as few women left China to accompany the men.
+Outside this system to some extent were the sangha, the Buddhist monastic community, which all classes of men could join, and the overseas Chinese.
+The Chinese were not obliged to register for corvée and could move about the kingdom and trade at will.
+By the 16th century the Chinese controlled Ayutthaya's internal trade and held important places in civil and military service.